Reggie Cross: Professional career

 Cross was selected in the 1989 NBA draft by the Philadelphia 76ers as the 44th overall pick.
 He was waived by the 76ers on October 19, 1989.
-Cross spent the 1990 season in the Continental Basketball Association, splitting his season between the Grand Rapids Hoops and the Yakima Sun Kings.
-At the end of the 1990 CBA season, Cross joined the Orlando Magic for training camp but did not make the team's final roster.
+On December 2, 1989, Cross signed with Hapoel Haifa in Israel to join the team until April 1990.
+Cross joined the Orlando Magic for training camp in 1990 but did not make the team's final roster.
 He spent part of the 1990–91 season playing in Spain with the Grupo IFA Granollers, replacing Tom Sheehey.
+Cross spent the remaining 1990–91 season in the Continental Basketball Association (CBA), splitting his season between the Grand Rapids Hoops and the Yakima Sun Kings.

 After a stint in France playing for Le Mans Sarthe during the 1991–92 season, Cross returned to the United States in 1992 to play for the Palm Beach Stingrays of the United States Basketball League (USBL) and the Columbus Horizon of the CBA.
 Following the conclusion of the CBA season, he joined the Washington Bullets for training camp but missed time with the team due to an illness in his family.
 In June 1993 he played for the Winnipeg Thunder of the Canadian National Basketball League after having been part of the Montreal Dragons roster.
 He spent three consecutive seasons playing in Turkey from 1993 to 1996.